nteract/commutable/README.md

 # commutable

-Immutable notebook document model, operations, and history.
+Immutable notebook document model, operations, and history for Jupyter/IPython.

 Relies on [Immutable.js](https://facebook.github.io/immutable-js/) for the underlying data structure used for the notebook.